 This UPWP was prepared as a cooperative effort of the U.S. Department of Transportation (USDOT), the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Alabama Department of Transportation (ALDOT), and local governments, in partial fulfillment of requirements in Title 23 USC 134 and 135, amended by the FAST Act, Sections 1201 and 1202, December 2015.
 The contents of this document do not necessarily reflect the official views or policies of the U.S. Department of Transportation.

 Shoals Area Metropolitan Planning Organization (MPO)

 MPO and Advisory Committee Officers

 Shoals Area Metropolitan Planning Organization (MPO)

-lan Sanford, Chairman Mayor, City of Sheffield Steve Holt, Vice-Chairman Mayor, City of Florence
+Steve Holt, Chairman Kerry Underwood, Vice-Chairman Mayor, City of Florence Mayor, City of Tuscumbia

 Shoals Technical Coordinating Committee (TCC)